mahulchak/mscaffolder/README.md

   c) The unscaffolded contigs are named with a 'U_' prefix.
 You will see that a file called "ctgmap.txt" is generated after scaffolder runs.
 That file has the information about the unscaffolded contigs and information about which contig maps to which reference chromosome.

-  d) I will soon be adding another utility for manually adding an unscaffolded contig into an existing scaffold (please email me if you need it).

 <b>Citation</b>
 Coming soon!